Battle of Jeddah (1925): Overview

 Following the fall of Mecca to Ibn Saud in early December 1924, King Ali bin Hussein moved back to Jeddah, trying to defend it against the Nejd Army.
 Ali's remaining Sharifian Army started to build fortifications around the city and place mines.
-Ali requested help and supply from his brothers, Emir Abdullah of Transjordan and King King Faisal of Iraq.
+Ali requested help and supply from his brothers, Emir Abdullah of Transjordan and King Faisal of Iraq.
 They both supplied Ali with arms and men.
 Also, Ali's two old airplanes were not enough for the impending battle so he bought five aircraft from Italy and several tanks from Germany.

 Regardless, Ali could not stand for long.
 The nearby clans were Ibn Saud's allies.
 The supplies from Aqaba traveled slowly to Jeddah, besides he had only two pilots, one of whom died during the battle.
 Eventually, the chiefs of Jeddah decided to surrender the city to Ibn Saud, while King Ali escaped to Baghdad over the Red Sea.
 The siege ended on 23 December 1925 (1343 A.H.).

 Consequently, Ibn Saud was declared the new King of Hejaz.
 The following year, Ibn Saud merged the Hejaz with the Nejd as one state, the Kingdom of Hejaz and Nejd.